 One reason why GDPR compliance for US companies is so important is that the penalties for non-compliance are significant.
 Companies cannot ignore this game-changing regulation.
 The GDPR has been described by some tech industry experts as being the “privacy equivalent of SOX” – implying the significance of GDPR for US companies that have European customers.

 The good news is that a recent survey published by PwC points to the fact that many multinational companies are taking GDPR for US companies seriously.
 Over half of the respondents to the PwC survey said GDPR is their top data protection priority, and 77% of those claimed they will be spending $1 million or more on compliance issues.
 However, there is a question mark about how quickly mid-cap companies from the US are preparing themselves for the May 2018 deadline.

-The task of auditing your service provider’s data is where a lot of US companies may fall flat and may be where the most significant risk resides in your business.
-You will need to review your third-party service providers’ data storage and processing, and re-evaluate service level agreements.
-If one of your data service providers is not able to prove that they are on the right side of GDPR compliance for US companies, then the work they do for your EU customer data will be deemed non-compliant.
+The task of auditing your service providers’ compliance is where a lot of US companies may fall flat and may be where the most significant risk resides in your business.
+You will need to review your agreements with third-party service providers who process personal data on your behalf and sign data processing agreements.
+The data controller is obliged to sign contracts under GDPR, and the data processor can only act on the Controllers instructions.

 Controllers and Processors